 Homemade Freezer Pops

-As the weather’s been warming up and we’ve been spending more and more time outside, I’ve been trying to keep our freezer stocked with nourishing—and yummy—freezer pops.
-This recipe for Blueberry Spinach Greek Frozen Yogurt Pops is a simple one, but it’s a nice combination of produce, protein, a little fat, and refreshing flavor.
+Whenever the weather warms up, and we’re spending more and more time outside, I try to keep our freezer stocked with nourishing—and yummy—freezer pops.
+This recipe is a simple one, but it’s a nice combination of produce, protein, a little fat, and refreshing flavor.
 You can change up the fruit if you like, but we like how the natural color of blueberries masks the green of the spinach.
-And while I don’t like to make a habit out of hiding vegetables in my daughter’s food, we’re getting so many local greens this spring that it’s almost been a necessity to add them to less expected places!
+And while I don’t like to make a habit out of hiding vegetables in our food, we’re getting so many local greens this spring that it’s almost been a necessity to add them to less expected places!

 - Use really good tasting fruit.
 The better the fruit tastes, the less added sweetener you’ll need and the better the final result.